vonhoff/TilemapGenerator/README.md

 - Identify and remove duplicate tiles to optimize memory usage
 - Convert assets into game engine compatible formats

-These features are useful in several scenarios:
+They are also useful in these scenarios:

 - Converting detailed backgrounds into tile-based formats
 - Converting character animations into sprite sheets